Projects

 • QCAD (Quantum Computer Aided Design) [PI Nielsen]: A code to aid in the design of quantum dots from built in doped silicon devices.
 QCAD solves the coupled Schoedinger-Poisson system.
 When wrapped in Dakota, optimal operating conditions can be found.

 • FELIX (Finite Element for Land Ice eXperiments) [PI Salinger]: This application solves variants of a nonlinear Stokes flow for simulating the evolution of Ice Sheets.
-In particular we are modeling the Greenland and Antarctic Ice Sheets for modeling effects of Climate change, in particularly their influence on Sea-Level Rise.
+In particular, it conducts climate modeling of the Greenland and Antarctic Ice Sheets for Sea-Level Rise.
 Will be linked into ACME.

 • Aeras [PI Spotz]: A component-based approach to atmospheric modeling, where advanced analysis algorithms and design for efficient code on new architectures are built into the code.